Dhanshree-Sonar/Movie-Website/README.md

 ## Improvements
  Currently this site stores 8 movies(Avatar, Inception, Interstellar, Doctor Strange, The Martian, Arrival, The Revenant, Baby Driver) data.
- If you want to add more movies to the site then you have insert below code to your entertainment_center.py.
+ If you want to add more movies to the site then you have to insert below code to your entertainment_center.py file.

- 1. Add below data
+ 1. Add below code to create instace of a Movie() class
  ```
  <Variable Name> = media.Movie("<Movie Name>",
                      "<Movie Description>",